alexpasmantier/television/README.md

 Switch channels using the remote control and pick from a large choice of [community-maintained channels](./cable):

 ![tv remote](./assets/tv-files-remote.png)

+See the [channels docs](https://github.com/alexpasmantier/television/blob/main/docs/channels.md) for more info on how to set these up.

 ## Usage
 ```bash
 tv  # default channel